Disclosure

 The best tax-free investments to help you build a tax-efficient portfolio include tax-exempt mutual funds, exchange-traded funds, municipal bonds, and more.

 Tax-efficient investing is making the right investing decisions to minimize tax liability in favor of long-term portfolio growth.
-This is often maxing out contributions to retirement accounts like 401(k)s and IRAs, but there are other ways to make tax-saving investments, such as mutual funds, municipal bonds, and more.
+This is often maxing out contributions to retirement accounts like 401(k)s and IRAs, but there are other ways to make tax-saving investments, such as with mutual funds, municipal bonds, and more.

 Taxes should be considered before each investment decision, as they will significantly impact your return on investment.
 Yet, people usually overlook taxes.